 Correspondence had been received about the Capital Fund currently available which seeks Parish Councils to seek funding for up to £40K for a capital project which could include buildings, or any other project that would require capital funding.
 Further investigation would be required before any application could be made, but it was noted that the time frame for Expression of Interest submissions, was the end of September 2023.

-A letter had been sent by Alamy, suggesting that a stock image had been illegal used on the Wilbrahams website.
+A letter had been sent by Alamy, suggesting that a stock image had been illegally used on the Wilbrahams website.
 The image has since been removed and communication has started with the organisation.
 It is unknown as to who included the image, but it clearly stated a stock image on the website.
 Councillor Kolind will be looking at how the access to the website can be restricted to authorised users only to prevent a reoccurrence.

 Councillor Martin had received a complaint about an incident on Church Street.
 An AAH van had been travelling at excess speed from Fulbourn end of the village and whilst a resident had been pulling off the road.
 As the resident was unable to move out of the way in time, the driver of the van had to stop abruptly and then proceed to shake their fist at them, causing the resident alarm and distress.
 It was recommended that this be brought up the Neighbourhood Policing Team.